-Why Use GitHub for Arctos?
+Why Use Github for the Arctos Handbook?

 We’ve covered that before.
 Here, we’ve assumed you have a Github account, have already edited and written documentation in markdown, understand how the Handbook is configured (at least how to contribute without breaking the website!) and now want a little more control and tools at your disposal.
 We’re also assuming you are not a programmer, so nothing complicated, but rather tools so you can edit quickly!
 Ready for the next level?